Edu4rdSHL/upcheck/README.md

 # upcheck

-Checker and notifier for ArchLinux available updates writen in Rust that's totally Desktop/WM environment dependient.
+Checker and notifier for ArchLinux available updates writen in Rust that's totally Desktop/WM environment independent.

 # How to install and get it working?